 One function of adverbs is to intensify the meaning of the word it is modifying.
-It does this by either putting more or less emphasis on the word, amplifying the meaning of the word, or to toning down the feeling of the word.
+It does this by putting more or less emphasis on the word, amplifying the meaning of the word, or toning down the feeling of the word.

 Here are some sentences with the emphasizing adverb underlined:

 - I really don’t care.

 - I am certain of the facts, for sure.